dgraph-io/dgraph/wiki/content/enterprise-features/binary-backups.md

 └── g01.schema.gz
 ```

-To recap, in case we need to do the changes cited above we need to edit the g01.schema.gz file
+If you want to do the changes cited above, you need to edit the `g01.schema.gz` file.

-### What are the benefits
+### Benefits

 In this case, we get the speed benefit from the binary backups that are way faster than exports.
 So people with a big dataset don't need to way a long time till an export is completed.
 Instead, they take binary backups and convert them into export (only if needed).

 ### How to use it

-Ensure that you have taken a binary backup.
-The dir tree of a binary backup usually looks like this:
+Ensure that you have created a binary backup.
+The directory tree of a binary backup usually looks like this:

 ```
 dgraph.20210104.224757.709